New water service online in Waterloo

 In 2021, the city purchased nearly 28 acres of land in the area of 7800 Bluff Road from the Village of Valmeyer for $215,000 for the well site of this water treatment plant.

-As of this week, the new system is online and providing water to Waterloo residents.
+As of last week, the new system is online and providing water to Waterloo residents.

 “You may notice a slight change in the water as we transition to the new system,” the city stated in its news release.
 “The water currently being produced meets or exceeds established quality standards, ensuring it is safe and free from harmful contaminants.
 However, ongoing efforts are being made with adjustments to the filtration processes to optimize water quality and ensure the best possible service.”